Late-2012 Mac Mini HDMI Video Problems/Notes/Tips

 OWC posted a Late-2012 Mini BT module DIY shielding video in their blog that their tests showed helped mitigate this issue.

-I don't have a Firewire Audio interface to test this but a later post in OWC's blog from 'mus0r' (using an Apogee Duet Firewire Audio Interface) mentions hearing some audio noise in his speakers during mouse movements (didn't note info on mouse used - Bluetooth?).
+I don't have a Firewire Audio interface to test this but a later post in OWC's blog from 'mus0r' (using an Apogee Duet Firewire Audio Interface) mentions hearing some audio noise in his speakers during mouse movements.
+The post didn't note info on mouse used (Bluetooth or wired/USB) but here's a later reply from the author:

 Apple posted a new support article on 1/31/2013 about Bluetooth: Unreliable wireless performance may occur when USB 3.0 external devices are close which includes some common sense suggestions like moving the USB 3 device, using better shielded USB 3.0 cables, etc.